-I. Rabies Information for Students
+II.
+Rabies Information for Students

-A. Centers for Disease Control and Prevention (CDC) Rabies Information

-The CDC provides information regarding rabies.
-The information is available at https://cdc.gov/rabies.
-(Last visited September 9, 2024) Students are encouraged to visit the CDC's website for additional information.

-Below are highlights of information about rabies from the CDC's website as well as various textbooks.
-(See references).
+The Centers for Disease Control and Prevention (CDC) provides information regarding rabies.
+The information is available at https://cdc.gov/rabies/index/html. (last visited August 23, 2024) Students are encouraged to visit the CDC's website for additional information.
+Highlights of information from the CDC's website as well as various textbooks as listed under references are contained in this section.
+Students are provided comprehensive information about rabies in the required Veterinary Technology Course: Diseases of Veterinary Medicine.

-Key Points
+A. Key Points

-- Rabies is a viral disease that is deadly in people if medical care is not received before symptoms start. - Rabies is spread to humans and pets primarily through bites or scratches from an infected animal. - Rabies control measures in the United States have significantly reduced rabies as a public health threat. - Each year 60,000 Americans receive medical care following a potential rabies exposure.
+- Rabies is a viral disease that is deadly in people if medical care is not received before symptoms start - Rabies is spread to humans and pets primarily through bites or scratches from an infected animal. - Rabies control measures in the United States have significantly reduced rabies as a public health threat. - Each year 60,000 Americans receive medical care following a potential rabies exposure.